 Try adding more browns to the compost like cardboard pieces, brown leaves or sawdust to help with the aeration & moisture.
 Keep the moisture down so the flies won't be tempted to lay their eggs there.

 These little larvae are some of the most nutritional & delicious treats for many animals.
 If you enjoy fishing, don't kill the maggots.
-Collect them & use them as baits.
+Gather them & use them as baits.
 Fish love these!
-When the larvae are submerged in water, they'll still be alive and wiggling for hours.
-Unlike some other insect baits like bee which stop moving when they're dipped in the water.
-This moving maggot bait is really an attraction point for the fish.

 Leave out the milk, cheese or meat, especially if you're living in an apartment or condo, because these can stink really bad.
 Turning your compost once a week or every other week can also help with air circulation & get the compost done faster.
 A good terracotta pot can also help with getting oxygen in and out.